In this article, I will explain how to setup a local DNS server on Linux.

 sudo systemctl restart dnsmasq NetworkManager

-To check everything is working, open your terminal and type dig test.lh.
+To check everything is working, open your terminal and type dig test.lh

-You should see that it resolves to 127.0.0.1.
+.
 You can test any other subdomains and they all should resolve to your machine.

 And voilá, you have setup a very simple DNS Server.
 No need to worry about ports or host file again.
 Any *.lh request will resolve to your machine.